 Technology has permitted certain services to be performed outside the U.S. as well.
 Computer software support, many sales operations, and even some professional services such as accounting are "out-sourced" to companies or divisions of companies outside the U.S. So as a caution, do not expect that just because you choose to be a service economy, you will be immune to the forces that disrupted the once-booming American manufacturing economy.

 So what services in your community perform are exports?
 Cutting hair is an example of a service that is not at all likely to be an export activity.
 Even tourists mostly have their hair cut before or after their visit to your town.

 Look again at national trends.
 America is a big exporter of higher education and entertainment.
-While entertainment, at least of the type America exports, is a concentrated industry, higher education is delivered in many cities large and small across the nation.
+Entertainment, at least of the type that America exports, is mostly concentrated in a few cities, although video and audio technology advances now have enabled many more communities to benefit.
+But higher education is delivered in many cities large and small across the nation.
 Supporting a healthy institution of higher learning in your community can be one of your very best economic development strategies; see our page on that topic.

 Although true economic development involves export of goods, most communities have non-economic development goals when they talk about attracting particular businesses and brands.
 If this is where your neighborhood, town, or city finds itself, you may want to read about business attraction in general or retail attraction.

 We want to try to convince you to take the moral high road, and a leap of faith, to subtly discourage certain economic base activities that are socially destructive or that feed on evil.